dzdu/codewars-katas/README.md

-# codewars
+# Katas from codewars in py and js

-Katas from codewar
+Solutions for katas, follow for updates